 The term MBDA Business Project is a trademark of the Federal Government and the Federal Government reserves exclusive rights in the term.
-Permission to use the term is granted to the Project operator for the sole purpose of conducting the activities of the Project operator in the fulfillment of the terms of the financial assistance award.
+Permission to use the term is granted to the Project operator for the sole purpose of representing the activities of the Project operator in the fulfillment of the terms of the financial assistance award.

-The Project is not authorized to use either the Department of Commerce's (DOC) official seal or the MBDA logo in any of its electronic and/or printed publications, documents or other materials without prior written approval from the Department of Commerce and the MBDA National Director.
-Neither the Project operator, Project director, nor Project staff are permitted to represent themselves as employees of the Federal Government.
+The Project is not authorized to use either the Department of Commerce's (DOC) official seal or the MBDA logo in any of its electronic and/or printed publications, documents or other materials without prior written approval from the Department of Commerce or from MBDA.
+Neither the Project operator, Project director nor Project staff is permitted to represent themselves as employees of the Federal Government.